judepayne/dictim/README.md

 <img src="img/ex1.png" width="200">

 The first item in an element is its key.
-Keys are important in d2 for referring to objects elsewhere in the d2.
-For example, connections between objects must refer to the object's key, not its label.
+Keys are important in d2 for referring to objects elsewhere in the d2, for example in the source and destination of the connection element above.

-As a shortcut, the label attribute can be specified in the second position in a shape (or the fourth position in a connection) rather than in the element's attribute map. d2 understands both ways.
+The label attribute is supplied in the 2nd position for a shape (or 4th for a connection).
+It is optional.
+The final item in the element is its attribute map, also optional.
+The label may also be specified in this map rather than using the 2nd position shortcut.

 Layout of shapes from a clojure collection: